lifebit-ai/cloudos-cli/README.md

 CloudOS job functionality: run and check jobs in CloudOS.

+Executing run...
-Job successfully launched to CloudOS, please check the following link: https://cloudos.lifebit.ai/app/jobs/61377b8631de9201a5befc31
+	Job successfully launched to CloudOS, please check the following link: https://cloudos.lifebit.ai/app/jobs/6138ec6e31de9201a5bf3786
-Your assigned job id is: 61377b8631de9201a5befc31
+	Your assigned job id is: 6138ec6e31de9201a5bf3786
 	Your current job status is: initializing
-To further check your job status you can either go to https://cloudos.lifebit.ai/app/jobs/61377b8631de9201a5befc31 or use the following command: cloudos job status \
+	To further check your job status you can either go to https://cloudos.lifebit.ai/app/jobs/6138ec6e31de9201a5bf3786 or use the following command: cloudos job status \
     --apikey $MY_API_KEY \
     --cloudos-url https://cloudos.lifebit.ai \
-    --job-id 61377b8631de9201a5befc31
+    --job-id 6138ec6e31de9201a5bf3786

 ```

 As you can see, the current status is `initializing`.
 This will change